stashed/docs/docs/guides/managed-backup/dedicated-backup-namespace/index.md

 namespace/staging created
 ```

->**Note:** YAML files used in this tutorial can be found [here](https://github.com/stashed/docs/guides/use-cases/cross-namespace-backup/examples).
+>**Note:** YAML files used in this tutorial can be found [here](https://github.com/stashed/docs/guides/managed-backup/dedicated-backup-namespace/examples).

 ## Backup

-This section will demonstrate taking a backup of a MySQL instance of the `prod` namespace from the `dev` namespace.
+This section will demonstrate managing a backup of a MySQL instance of the `prod` namespace from the `dev` namespace.

 ### Deploy Sample MySQL Database

 We are going to use KubeDB for deploying a sample MySQL Database.
-Let's deploy the following sample MySQL database in prod namespace,
+Let's deploy the following sample MySQL database in `prod` namespace,

 ```yaml
 apiVersion: kubedb.com/v1alpha2